Parametric Shape Optimization using the Support Function

 \subsection{Inclusion constraint}

-In this subsection we show how to impose inclusion constraints for shape optimization problems.
+In this Section we show how to impose inclusion constraints for shape optimization problems.
 As recalled in Section \ref{support}, two convex bodies $B_1,B_2$ in $\Bbb{R}^n$, with support functions $p_{B_1},p_{B_2}$, respectively satisfy the inclusion constraint $B_1 \subset B_2$ if and only if the support functions verify

-As in the case of the convexity and diameter constraints, we impose \eqref{eq:incl_ineq} on a sufficiently dense discrete set of $\Bbb{S}^{n-1}$.
+As in the case of the convexity and diameter constraints, we impose \eqref{eq:incl_ineq} on a sufficiently dense discrete subset of $\Bbb{S}^{n-1}$.
 In dimension three, when dealing with Cheeger sets for polyhedra, it is enough to impose the inclusion constraints only for directions which are normals to the faces of the polyhedron.
 This simplifies the optimization algorithm by decreasing the number of constraints.

-As an application, we compute the Cheeger set associated to some convex domains in dimension two and three.
-We recall that the Cheeger set associated to a convex domain $D \subset \Bbb{R}^n$ is the solution of the following problem

-where the minimum is taken over all sufficiently smooth sets $X$ contained in $D$.
-We do not go into details concerning the fine aspects of Cheeger sets.
-We mention that in dimension two there is an efficient characterization which allows the analytical computation of Cheeger sets for a large class of domains \cite{KLR06}.
-Computational approaches based on various methods were introduced in \cite{LROconvex}, \cite{CCP09}, \cite{cfm09} and \cite{BBF18}.
-We show how the problem could be handled for convex domains $D$.
-We note that in dimension two, the convexity of $D$ implies the convexity of the optimal Cheeger set.
-In dimension three this is no longer the case.
-However, one can prove that there exists at least one convex optimum \cite{LROconvex}.
-As shown in the previous sections the functional in the definition of the Cheeger sets can be computed and optimized using our algorithm.
-We consider the constraints

-which are discretized as linear inequalities regarding the coefficients of the spectral decomposition of the support function of the variable set $X$.
-In Figure \ref{fig:Cheeger} you can see some examples of computation of Cheeger sets for the square in the plane and for the regular tetrahedron, the cube and the regular dodecahedron in dimension three.
+Cheeger sets provide a classical example of shape optimization problems involving convexity and inclusion constraints.
+The theoretical formulation is given in Problem \ref{prob:Cheeger}.
+The Cheeger sets of $\Omega$ minimize the ratio perimeter/area (or surface area/volume) for convex subsets of $\Omega$.
+This objective function can be computed and optimized using the proposed algorithm.
+As shown in Section \ref{sec:numerics}, convexity and inclusion constraints are discretized as linear inequalities in terms of the coefficients of the spectral decomposition of the support function.
+Some examples of computation of Cheeger sets for the square in the plane and for the regular tetrahedron, the cube and the regular dodecahedron in dimension three are shown in Figure \ref{fig:Cheeger}.